1234rfd/SmoothAOTV-/README.md

 # SmoothAOTV-
-A cool mod that makes teleportation in hostile skyblock 1.8.9 smooth
+A cool mod that makes teleportation in hypixel skyblock 1.8.9 smooth